FACTBOX-Who's who on the new EU executive

 VICE-PRESIDENT, EURO & SOCIAL DIALOGUE, VALDIS DOMBROVSKIS

 Latvia, centre-right, 43.
-Physicist turned bank economist, finance minister and, until January, the prime minister who kept power despite deep pain inflicted on crisis-ravaged Baltic state so as to join euro zone.
+Physicist turned bank economist, finance minister and, until January, the prime minister who kept power despite deep pain inflicted on the crisis-ravaged Baltic state so it could join the euro zone.
 Resigned over deadly collapse of a Riga supermarket building.
 Another fiscal hawk, he would also oversee commissioners Moscovici, Hill, Thyssen, Bienkowska and others.
-At his hearing, defended the benefits of the euro, while noting that there was no law to prevent states giving up the currency.
+At his hearing, he defended the benefits of the euro, while noting that there was no law to prevent states giving up the currency.

 VICE-PRESIDENT, DIGITAL SINGLE MARKET, ANDRUS ANSIP